Rosettea/Hilbish/docs/api/hilbish/hilbish.runner.md

 </a>
 </h4>

 Adds a runner to the table of available runners.
 If runner is a table, it must have the run function in it.
 #### Parameters
 `name` **`string`**
+ Name of the runner

 `runner` **`function|table`**

 </div>